sr-lab/iris-jellyfish/README.md

 ## Directory Structure
 This development contains proofs for 4 data structures.
-The lib/ directory contains definitions and lemmas which are common for all structures.
+The lib/ directory contains definitions and lemmas required for all structures.
 The four structures can be found in:

 - lazy_list/: Proofs for an append-only lazy list.
 - skip_list/: